tjallingt/tjube.ninja/README.md

-# videoapp
+# Tjube.Ninja
-Video app made with Node.JS
+Party video app made with Node.JS

 ## about
 A simple app that allows people to create a public screen on a beamer and control it with "remotes".